denizgursoy/gotouch/src/customize/template-examples.md

 # Go template examples

 ## If, else if, else
-You can use following values keywords in if statement to compare values
+You can use following keywords in if statements to compare values

 ```
 eq